Skip to Content

 This means our view of the illuminated portion of the moon changes as the moon orbits around Earth, working its way through the different moon phases.

-For example, at the new moon phase, the moon is a complete shadow.
+For example, in the new moon phase, the moon is a complete shadow.
 As the moon continues to orbit Earth, the visible area grows (i.e. waxes) to a fully illuminated moon.
 The phases will then reverse where the visible area decreases (i.e. wanes).

 Moon Phases in Order